PhilT/botsim/README.md

 ```
 ./botsim <input>
 ```
 where `<input>` is a path to the input file containing the commands.
+One command per line.
+Commands that can be used are:

+* PLACE X,Y,F
+    Places the robot on the tabletop.
+This must be the first command in the input Where X,Y is the position to place within the 5x5 unit grid (zero-based) F is the direction to face
+* MOVE
+    Move forward 1 unit in the direction the robot is facing
+* LEFT
+    Rotate left 90deg to face a new direction
+* RIGHT
+    Rotate right 90deg to face a new direction
+* REPORT
+    Output the current position and direction the robot is facing

+See `data/input.txt` for an example input file

 ## Development